ryakad/squeeze/README.md

 s = squeeze.Squeeze()

-# Function will be called when a file addition is detected
+# Set the function to be called any time a file is added
 s.add_handler(handle_add, squeeze.FILE_ADDED | squeeze.FILE_COPIED)

 s.run()

 ```

 For more samples you can look in the `examples` folder in this repo.
+They are
+a little lacking as of now but I will add some more as time goes on.

-If you find any bugs or just want a new feature submit an issue on github -
+If you find any bugs or just want a new feature submit an issue on github --
 or even better, a pull request.